Bolton and Leigh Railway: Closure

 The stations at Chequerbent and Daubhill closed to passengers on 3 March 1952.

-All other stations and the line closed to passengers on 29 March 1954 but temporarily re-opened in five successive years to cope with Bolton Wakes Week traffic.
+All other stations and the line closed to passengers on 29 March 1954 but temporarily reopened in five successive years to cope with Bolton Wakes Week traffic.

 The line closed in sections, Atherton Junction to Pennington South Junction closed to freight on 7 October 1963, and with it Atherton goods station.

 Chequerbent goods yard closed on 27 February 1965.

 With the demise of goods traffic, Crook Street Yard in Bolton closed in April 1965 and private sidings were closed by October 1967.
 The only coal traffic using the line in the 1960s was from Jackson's sidings in Tyldesley.
 Passenger traffic from the Tyldesley Loopline closed following the Beeching cuts on 5 May 1969 when all the stations on that line were closed.